A composition between risk and deviation measures: Preliminaries

 A coherent risk measure can be represented as the worst possible expectation from scenarios generated by probability measures $\mathbb{Q}\in\mathcal{P}$, known as dual sets. \cite{Artzner1999} presented this result for finite $L^{\infty}$ spaces. \cite{Delbaen2002} generalized for all $L^{\infty}$ spaces, whereas \cite{Inoue2003} considered the spaces $L^{p}, 1\leq p\leq\infty$. \cite{Follmer2002}, \cite{Frittelli2002} and \cite{Kaina2009} presented a similar result for convex risk measures based on a penalty function.
-It is also possible to represent generalized deviation measures in a similar approach, with the due adjustments, as demonstrated by \cite{Rockafellar2006} and \cite{Grechuk2009}. \cite{Pflug2006} proved similar results for convex deviation measures also based on a penalty function.
+It is also possible to represent generalized deviation measures in a similar approach, with the due adjustments, as demonstrated by \cite{Rockafellar2006} and \cite{Grechuk2009}. \cite{Ang2018} adapted this framework for coherent risk measures. \cite{Pflug2006} proved similar results for convex deviation measures also based on a penalty function.
 In this sense, the dual representations we consider in this paper are formally guaranteed by the following results.